dustin-ruetz/dustinruetz.com/README.md

 ## Hosting and Deployment

 The repo is configured so that the `www` branch is a Git worktree that tracks the `./www/` directory; GitHub Pages hosts the site's files by sourcing from this branch.
-Continuous deployment/integration is handled by the [`build` GitHub Action][ga-build]; the site is compiled and deployed every time a commit is pushed to the `main` branch.
+Continuous deployment/integration is handled by the [`deploy` GitHub Action][ga-deploy]; the site is compiled and deployed every time a commit is pushed to the `main` branch.

 ### GitHub Pages/Git worktree